Religious minorities in Pakistan

-According to the Western religious freedom and human rights monitoring group Global Human Rights Defence, the US Commission on International Religious Freedom, and the United States Department of State, religious minorities face severe discrimination in Pakistan.
+The religious minorities in Pakistan are Hindus, Christians, Kalasha, Bahais, Parsis and Sikhs, Ahmadis and minority Muslim sects like Zikri and Shia (including Bohras, Ismailis, Dawoodis, Khojas).
+According to the Global Human Rights Defence, the US Commission on International Religious Freedom, and the United States Department of State, religious minorities face severe discrimination in Pakistan including forced conversions and marriages and blasphemy accusations.
+Despite new allegations of torture and extrajudicial killings emerging, the government of Pakistan has not taken adequate measures to hold law enforcement agencies accountable for these serious abuses.
+Additionally, Islamist militants have carried out attacks targeting law enforcement officials and religious minorities, resulting in the loss of dozens of lives.

-However in recent years, Pakistan has seen development in safeguarding the rights of the minorities.
-For instance in 2019, Supreme Court of Pakistan gave verdict that Christians would be able to register their marriages with an official marriage certificate.
+However, in recent years, Pakistan has seen development in safeguarding the rights of the minorities.
+For instance, in 2017 the Hindu marriage act was passed, in 2019, Supreme Court of Pakistan ordered registration of Christian marriages.
 In another case, Pakistan opened the Kartarpur Corridor, allowing Sikh pilgrims from around the world to visit Gurdwara Darbar Sahib, one of the holiest shrines in Sikhism, as a goodwill gesture towards minorities.
-Similarly, a judge in Pakistan nullified the "free-will" marriage of a Hindu girl, Mehik Kumari, and confirmed that she was underage when she "embraced" Islam and married a Muslim man.
+But recently also, a judge in Pakistan nullified the "free-will" marriage of a Hindu girl, Mehik Kumari, and confirmed that she was underage when she "embraced" Islam and married a Muslim man.
 Activists had argued that Kumari was abducted and forcibly converted to Islam.

-Since these events, Pakistan has given over 1 million non-Muslims the right to vote.
-The number rose to 4.43 million from 3.63 million since 2018.

-Despite new allegations of torture and extrajudicial killings emerging, the government of Pakistan has not taken adequate measures to hold law enforcement agencies accountable for these serious abuses.
-Additionally, Islamist militants have carried out attacks targeting law enforcement officials and religious minorities, resulting in the loss of dozens of lives.

-Pakistan's blasphemy laws illustrate one of the most extreme instances of this issue: Since 1990, over 62 individuals have fallen victim to vigilante violence linked to blasphemy accusations.
-The repercussions of this legal and political marginalization are acutely felt by religious minority groups, impacting their daily lives significantly.